 Tim Keller on the Gospel in Life

-A review of Timothy Keller, Gospel in Life: Grace Changes Everything DVD purchase from Amazon UK purchase from Amazon US and Workbook purchase from Amazon UK purchase from Amazon US, Zondervan, 2010.
+A review of Timothy Keller, Gospel in Life: Grace Changes Everything DVD and Workbook , Zondervan, 2010.

 In January I claimed that Tim Keller’s The Prodigal God DVD and workbook was my resource of 2009.
 I’m pretty confident that his new Gospel In Life DVD and workbook will my resource of 2010.